sjiggins/carl-torch/grid/README.md

 --site UKI-LT2-QMUL --nFilesPerJob 2

 ```
 and can be monitored via [BigPanda](https://bigpanda.cern.ch/).
-You should receive and email after
+You should receive and an email after the jobs have finished.

 ## Downloading the results
 The results can be downloaded using Rucio